jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

         text

-  the terminal displays a ``NameError`` and I add it to the list of exceptions encountered
+  the terminal shows a ``NameError`` and I add it to the list of exceptions encountered

   .. code-block:: python